A theory of generalized Lam\'e curves: Introduction

-To each singular point $p_i$ with parameter $n_i$, we associate a highest-weight module.
-Let $[M_{n_i}]$ denote the class of the Verma module (used for general parameters), and $[L_{n_i}]$ denote its finite-dimensional irreducible quotient (used for the special cases where $n_i \in \frac{1}{2}\mathbb{N}$).
-We introduce the formal variable $q$ to track collision multiplicity, such that $q^k$ corresponds geometrically to a collision cluster $[p_2^k]$.
+To each singular pole $p_i$ with weight $n_i$, we associate a highest-weight module.
+Let $[M_{2n_i}]$ denote the class of the Verma module (for generic $n_i$), and $[L_{2n_i}]$ denote its finite-dimensional irreducible quotient (for $n_i \in \frac{1}{2}\mathbb{Z}_{\geq 0}$).
+The formal variable $q$ tracks collision multiplicity, where $q^k$ corresponds geometrically to a collision cluster $\{p^k\}$.

-The behavior of the (underlined) GLC under specialization is governed by two fundamental algebraic rules (cf.~Definition~\ref{def:BGG}):
+The boundary behavior of the generalized Lam\'e curve is governed by two rules (cf.~Definition~\ref{def:BGG}):